Educational Studies - Educational Leadership and Higher EducationDoctor of Philosophy (Ph.D.)

 Preparing Future Scholars in Academia

 Courses are offered on the regular semester and summer session schedule of the University of Nebraska-Lincoln.
-Research residency seminars are offered during the summer in a hybrid fashion (time-intensive on-campus experiences followed by additional online content) to facilitate the on-campus residency requirement.
+Summer research seminars are offered during the summer in a blended fashion (time-intensive on-campus experiences complemented by additional online content) to facilitate the on-campus research seminar requirement.
 Courses are announced in the UNL schedule available online and students register for courses using the University web-based enrollment and billing system.

 New applicants should be aware that not all advisors can accept new students every year.
 We recommend that you contact the individual faculty members to learn about their scholarly interests and advising capacity in the course of preparing your application for admission.